geotools/geotools/docs/user/extension/brewer/index.rst

 Brewer
 ======

 The Brewer module helps you create interesting or appropriate content based on your data.
-This is as close to the concept of a "theme" as we come to in the GeoTools library with this extension using categorisation functions defined by gt-main  as a basis for the generation of styles.
+This is as close to the concept of a "theme" as we come to in the GeoTools library with this extension using categorization functions defined by ``gt-main``  as a basis for the generation of styles.

 .. sidebar:: Details